fplab/rustviz-tutorial/README.md

     - [Sub-chapter](nested/sub-chapter.md)
 ```

-To include one svg file, refer to it by:
+To include one svg file:

 ```
 <object type="image/svg+xml" class="YOUR_EXAMPLE code_panel" data="YOUR_SVG.svg"></object>
 ```

-An example is done for creating a new example in My First Chapter, source code are contained in the chapter_1.md.
+> Note: Apply mouse hovering feature by proving event name to onmouseenter.

-> Note: Additional mouse hovering feature and nested chapters  also included
+An example is done for creating a new example in chapter_1.md.

 More SVG rendering feature could be found [here](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Getting_Started).